mobilecoinofficial/MobileCoin-Swift/docs/mobilecoin.md

 ## The MobileCoin SDK architecture

-![The MobileCoin SDK Architecture.](images/mobilecoin-sdk-architecture.png) View, Ledger, and Consensus services use Intel’s SGX enclaves, so clients must establish attested connections to these services.
+![The MobileCoin SDK Architecture.](images/mobilecoin-sdk-architecture.png)

+View, Ledger, and Consensus services use Intel’s SGX enclaves, so clients must establish attested connections to these services.
 The MobileCoin SDK handles the logic for attestation.

 The *View Server* enables users to view their transactions and get their balances.

 The *Ledger Server* allows users to get “materials” to construct new private transactions.
-These materials include other *transaction outputs* (**TxOuts** or “*mixins*) and **Merkle Proofs of Membership**.
+These materials include other *transaction outputs* ([**TxOuts** or “*mixins*](glossary.md) and [**Merkle Proofs of Membership**](glossary.md).
 Each TxOut is like a coin, where every transaction uses TxOuts as inputs to create new TxOuts as the outputs of a transaction.

-**NOTE** MobileCoin preserves the privacy of the sender by mixing in random coins from the ledger (mixins), with the coins the user wants to spend.
-A Merkle Proof of Membership is provided with each mixin as proof that the input is included in the MobileCoin Ledger, so that new coins cannot be forged.
+**NOTE**: MobileCoin preserves the privacy of the sender by mixing in random coins from the ledger (*mixins*), with the coins the user wants to spend.
+A Merkle Proof of Membership is provided with each *mixin* as proof that the input is included in the MobileCoin Ledger, so that new coins cannot be forged.

 ## Understanding the MobileCoin SDK